Poojai: Music

 The soundtrack was composed by Yuvan Shankar Raja.
 The album consists of six tracks and Na.
 Muthukumar had penned the lyrics for all songs.
 The track list was released on 29 September 2014, while the audio launch took place on 1 October 2014 at the Loyola-ICAM College of Engineering and Technology.
 Vishal released the album through his newly launched music label - V Music, a subsidiary of the production house alongside Divo.

 The album received mixed reviews from critics.
 Behindwoods gave 2.5 out of 5 stars and concluded that "Yuvan delivers what is needed for a commercial entertainer".
 Indiaglitz gave 2.75 out of 5 and wrote that the album was "a commercial cocktail which could have been better", and chose "Devathai", "Soda Bottle" and "Veraarum" as the album's picks.

 Release

 During the film's launch, Hari stated that the film would release in October 2014 as a Deepavali release.
 The same was stated again in the end of July 2014.

 The Tamil Nadu theatrical distribution rights were acquired by Vendhar Movies.

-Stills featuring Vishal and Shruti Hassan were released on 18 April 2014.
+The stills featuring Vishal and Shruti Hassan were released on 18 April 2014.
 The official motion poster teaser of the film was released on 1 September 2014.
 The official teaser of the film released on 11 September 2014.
 The satellite rights of the film were sold to Sun TV.
 The film released in over 1100 screens worldwide.